 Ombudsman for Banking Services and Investments

 OBSI is a free, independent service for resolving banking and investment disputes between participating firms and their clients.
-All registered firms and advisors in Ontario are required to make OBSI’s dispute resolution services available to their clients.
+All registered firms in Ontario are required to make OBSI’s dispute resolution services available to their clients.

-OBSI can look at your complaint if:
+OBSI can investigate your complaint if:

 - your firm has not provided you with its final response after 90 calendar days; or

-- your firm gave you its final response but you are still unsatisfied with the outcome.
+- your firm gave you its final response, but you are still unsatisfied with the outcome.
 Once you receive the final response, you have 180 calendar days to bring your complaint to OBSI.